*Updated December 2022

 Challenges of innovation in organizations

 Digital transformation is increasingly becoming a high priority for companies to adapt to the changing market conditions.
-However, there are a multitude of reasons why companies continue to fail even after attempting to introduce digital solutions.
+However, companies continue to fail even after attempting to introduce digital solutions.

-In Andrew Hargadon’s book titled, ‘Sustainable Innovation’, he puts forth three important obstacles that act as a barrier for companies and executives of setting bold new strategies:
+In Andrew Hargadon’s book, titled ‘Sustainable Innovation’, he highlights three important obstacles posing as a barrier for companies and executives setting bold new strategies:

-1. Hesitant to act when facing uncertainties – most companies avoid acting when faced with uncertainty.
-They tend to wait to circumvent these uncertainties only to find out later that someone else has capitalized on an innovative solution
+1. Hesitation to act when facing uncertainties – most companies avoid acting when faced with uncertainty.
+They tend to wait to circumvent these uncertainties only to find out later that someone else has capitalized on an innovative solution.

 2. Copying what other companies are doing – “seeking safety in the herd”.
-In the past, we have witnessed many companies attempt to create a façade or publicity stunt incorporating current trends but not changing their core business practices
+In the past, many companies have attempted to create a façade or publicity stunt incorporating current trends but not changing their core business practices.

 Therefore, it is imperative to rethink the organizational structure within a company at all levels to be able to pursue innovation effectively and as a priority.